 At the next Ruth Ann Overbeck Capitol Hill History Lecture on December 2, City Archaeologist Dr. Ruth Trocolli will highlight the contributions that new techniques and technologies such as (GIS) Geographic Information System, aerial photography, LIDAR, and remote sensing, have made in understanding Washington's history and its people.
 Dr. Brian Crane, archaeologist on the Historic Preservation Review Board, will provide examples of his work using 3D photogrammetry.

-The illustrated lecture will be presented at Hill Center, 921 Pennsylvania Avenue SE.
-Admission is free, but a reservation is required due to limited seating.
-To register go to: https://www.hillcenterdc.org/event/overbeck-lecture-a-monument-to-literature-in-a-city-of-politics or call 202-549-4172.
+Admission is free but a reservation is required due to limited seating.
+To register, go to https://www.hillcenterdc.org/event/overbeck-lecture-exploring-washingtons-history-with-archaeologys-new-tools/ or call 202-549-4172.

-We suggest that guests arrive at least 20 minutes prior to the event.
-The doors will open at 7:00 pm for those who hold reservations.
-Available seats will be released to guests on the wait list beginning at 7:15.
+We suggest that all guests arrive at least 20 minutes prior to the event.
+The doors will open at 7 pm for those who hold reservations.
+Available seats will be released to other guests beginning at 7:15.
 If you hold a reservation and later find that you cannot attend, please let us know at OverbeckLecture@CapitolHillHistory.org so others might attend.

 Overbeck Lectures are sponsored by the Capitol Hill Community Foundation.